plasma-group/pigi/packages/docs/src/spec/src/02-contracts/deposit-contract.rst

 Rationale
 ^^^^^^^^^
-For a user to redeem state from the plasma chain onto the main chain, they must checkpoint it and respond to all challenges on the checkpoint, and await a ``LOCKUP_PERIOD`` to demonstrate that the checkpointed subrange has not been deprecated by any transactions.
+For a user to redeem state from the plasma chain onto the main chain, they must checkpoint it and respond to all challenges on the checkpoint, and await a ``LOCKUP_PERIOD`` to demonstrate that the checkpointed subrange has not been deprecated.
 This is the method which starts the latter process on a given checkpoint.

 -------------------------------------------------------------------------------